Who we are

 The structure of the BBFC and its management is designed to both reflect and reinforce this.

-Members of the Board of Directors each bring expertise from a variety of disciplines, including the cinema, television, video on demand (VoD) and media industries and from public service, social welfare and charity roles.
-Between them, they are responsible for overseeing all matters relating to classification, including the most complex and controversial of cases, as well as advising on organisational strategy and administering our financial affairs.
+The BBFC Board is made up of seven Directors who each bring expertise from a variety of disciplines including the cinema, television, video on demand (VoD) and media industries and from public service, social welfare and charity roles.

-Current members are: Natasha Kaplinsky OBE (President, BBFC and Chair, Board of Directors), Murphy Cobbing (Vice President, Board Director), Lord Patel of Bradford OBE (Vice President, Board Director), David Austin OBE (Chief Executive), and Gloria De Piero (Board Director).
+Current members are: Natasha Kaplinsky OBE (President, BBFC and Chair, BBFC Board), Murphy Cobbing (Vice President), Lord Patel of Bradford OBE (Vice President), David Austin OBE (Chief Executive), Gloria De Piero (Independent Director), Darren Jobling (Independent Director) and John Stanley (Independent Director).

 Natasha Kaplinsky